theJonathanXue/top-webtoons/README.md

 I wrote a [Python script](https://github.com/theJonathanXue/webtoon-rating-scraper) to scrape the data for this project.
 Webtoon Data were scraped using BeautifulSoup4, while Webtoon thumbnails were scraped from google images using Selenium.
 Data was scraped on Jan 28, 2023.

+# TODO:
+Other features I want to implement:
+- database with scraped webtoon data
+- Node and Express API with CRUD operations to the database
+- Host frontend and backend on AWS
+- Setup CI/CD pipelines

 ## Getting started

 ```